 I threw a question out to some of my foodie friends, asking if any of them had ever cooked a frozen turkey.
 One of them said she had done it from a partially frozen state, and with a lot of basting up until the time it was finished, she ended up with a delicious turkey.

 This video gives step-by-step instructions for cooking a frozen turkey, including how to remove any bags of giblets or gravy that might be frozen in the cavity.

 One benefit to not thawing your turkey before cooking is that there will be no juices running off the turkey that could contaminate your refrigerator while it's thawing or your counter tops, utensils and cutting boards while you're preparing it.

 Of course, you won't be able to stuff a frozen turkey, but most safety experts advise against that anyway.

 As with any meat, fresh or frozen, there is always a risk of some sort of contamination if the meat spends too much in temperatures where bacteria thrive.
-So make sure that your turkey is cooked to 165° F whether you start it in the oven from a fresh or frozen state.
-To make sure the whole turkey reaches that temperature, measure at the innermost part of the thigh and wing AND the thickest part of the breast.
+So make sure that your turkey is cooked to 165 degrees Fahrenheit whether you start it in the oven from a fresh or frozen state.
+To make sure the whole turkey reaches that temperature, measure at the innermost part of the thigh and wing and then the thickest part of the breast.